aws-samples/dynamic-sagemaker-pipelines-framework/README.md

             a.
 Results of the batch transform job are stored in S3 bucket with name s3BucketName.
 This S3 bucket is also used to stage local input files specified in _fileName_

             b.
-TODO CLARIFY THIS inputBucketPrefix is an S3 bucket prefix appended to _s3BucketName_ to store results of the batch transform job.
-It is also used to stage local input files specified in _fileName_

-            c.
 Only one channel and one dataFile in that channel are allowed for the transform step

     - **[evaluate](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_model_building_pipeline.html#property-file)**: This section specifies SageMaker Processing job parameters for generating a model metrics JSON report for the trained model.
 Please see [Amazon SageMaker documentation](https://sagemaker.readthedocs.io/en/stable/api/inference/model_monitor.html#sagemaker.model_metrics.ModelMetrics) for descriptions of each parameter